uncbiag/SimpleClick/README.md

 pip3 install -r requirements.txt
 ```
 You can build a container with the configured environment using our [Dockerfiles](https://github.com/uncbiag/SimpleClick/tree/main/docker).
-We only provide the Dockerfiles for CUDA 11.0/11.4/11.6.
-If you use different drivers, you need to modify the base image in the Dockerfile.
+The Dockerfiles only support CUDA 11.0/11.4/11.6.
+If you use different CUDA drivers, you need to modify the base image in the Dockerfile.
+(This is annoying that you need a matched image in Dockerfile for your CUDA driver, otherwise the gpu doesn't work in the container.
+Any better solutions?)
 You also need to configue the paths to the datasets in [config.yml](https://github.com/uncbiag/SimpleClick/blob/main/config.yml) before training or testing.

 ## Demo